zold-io/zold/README.md

 performed.
 If the balance after the merge is negative, the push is rejected.

 **Init**.
-The client creates an empty wallet XML.
+The client creates an empty wallet XML and asks one of the backbone nodes to generate a new `id` for it.

 **Start**.
 The node manifests itself to one of the backbone nodes, which